wenping-xie/DeepCTS-B/readme.md

 ```

 6 **Cluster Results:**
-Finally, you can perform k-means clustering on the prediction results:
+Finally, you can perform k-means clustering on the prediction results.

 ```
 ###The input here uses the probability value of antigenic similarity between two strains when the model predicts it.